 Let us consider

 where $F(\dint y)$ is a measure on $\mathbb{R}_+$.
-We consider $\psi(t)$ the solution of $u(t,\psi (t))=0$.
-Let us define as before $\tau_\psi = \inf\{ t\geq 0; Z^{\delta,0}_t\geq \psi (t)\}$.
-Then $u(t,x)\dint x=\mathbb{P}(\tau_\psi>t,\ Z^{\delta,0}_t\in\dint x)$ and
+We consider $\psi(t)$ the solution of $u(t,\psi(t))=0$.
+Let us define as before $\tau_\psi= \inf\{ t\geq0; Z^{\delta,0}_t\geq \psi(t)\}$.
+Then $u(t,x)\,\dint x=\mathbb{P}(\tau_\psi>t, Z^{\delta ,0}_t\in\dint x)$ and

-In order to get the distribution of $\tau_\psi$ we have to evaluate the derivative of $\mathbb{P}_0(\tau_\psi > t )$.
-By using the equality (\ref{proba_hitting_time}) we obtain:
+In order to get the distribution of $\tau_\psi$ we have to evaluate the derivative of \mbox{$\mathbb{P}_0(\tau_\psi> t )$}.
+By using equality (\ref {probahittingtime}) we obtain

-as $u(t,x)$ is solution of the partial differential equation (\ref{PDE_bessel}).
-We obtain thus:
+as $u(t,x)$ is solution of partial differential equation (\ref{PDEbessel}).
+We thus obtain

-As $\frac{\delta -1}{2\psi(t)} u(t,\psi(t))=0$ and this ends the proof of the theorem. \end{proof} The idea behind the method of images is that for some particular forms of $F(\dint y)$ we can derive explicit formulas of the hitting time distribution.
-More precisely: \begin{proposition} Let, for $\delta=2\nu +2 > 0$ and $a > 0$
+As $\frac{\delta-1}{2\psi(t)} u(t,\psi(t))=0$, and this ends the proof of the theorem. \end{pf} The idea behind the method of images is that for some particular forms of $F(\dint y),$ we can derive explicit formulae of the hitting time distribution.
+More precisely: \begin{proposition} Let us denote, for $\delta=2\nu+2 > 0$ and $a > 0$ by